iemre/website-change-checker/README.md

 Set of hacky scripts to detect changes in website content by comparing screenshots of websites at different times.
 Used it originally to bag a PS5 during the global microchip/PS5 shortage.

+Doesn't handle Captchas, or anything that websites put before you every now and then to check the user is a human.

 ## Usage